ayusshs16/ayusshs16/README.md

 🎓 3rd-year BCA student from Kanpur, Uttar Pradesh
 💻 Passionate about building dynamic and user-friendly web applications
-📚 Currently learning Java, Node.js, and backend development
+📚 Currently learning React and Java
 🚀 Exploring cloud computing and DevOps fundamentals
 🤝 Open to collaborating on open-source projects and hackathons